Dev

 how do I generate mock feature flag configs for unit tests in javascript

 Set the flag count to match your test scenario, pick JSON, and click Generate.
 Paste the output directly into a Jest fixture file or your test setup block.
-For table-driven tests, generate a larger batch and slice out the specific enabled, disabled, and partial-rollout states you need.
+For table-driven tests, generate a larger batch and slice out the enabled, disabled, and partial-rollout states you need.

 can I use generated flag configs to mock LaunchDarkly or Unleash in integration tests